-MORRIS TOWNSHIP, N.J., March 14, 2016 /PRNewswire/ -- Honeywell (NYSE: HON) and NASA are proud to support their science, technology, engineering and math (STEM) education program with the award-winning, hip-hop educational experience FMA Live!
+MORRIS TOWNSHIP, N.J., March 7, 2016 /PRNewswire/ -- Honeywell (NYSE: HON) and NASA are proud to support their science, technology, engineering and math (STEM) education program with the award-winning, hip-hop educational experience FMA Live!
 Forces in Motion.
-The program made its return to the West Coast this month with plans to visit seven states and perform at 40 public, private and military-connected middle schools.
-This week, FMA Live!
-Forces in Motion is rolling into Southeast California and Arizona for performances in El Centro, CA (Kennedy Middle School), Calexico, CA (Calexico Mission School), and Yuma, AZ (Castle Dome Middle School).
+This spring, the tour will return to the West Coast for 10 weeks with stops across seven states – California, Arizona, Nevada, New Mexico, Colorado, Utah and Washington – with performances at 40 public, private and military-connected middle schools.
+The spring tour launches today in Gardena, Calif.

 The popular show incorporates hip-hop music and dancers with student volunteers and on-stage, interactive science experiments to demonstrate how physics plays a role in everyday life.
 Since the program's creation in 2004, the FMA Live! cast has performed before 455,000 students in more than 1,150 schools from all 48 contiguous U.S. states, as well as in Mexico and Canada.